codyde/kubecon-minilab-sonobuoy/README.md

 ---
 description: >-
-    Sonobuoy is a diagnostic tool for understanding teh state of a KUbernetes cluster through conformance and recommended configuration tests.
+    Sonobuoy is a diagnostic tool for understanding teh state of a Kubernetes cluster through conformance and recommended configuration tests.
 ---

 # Sonobuoy: Introduction